atbcb/ICTTestingBaseline/docs/10Forms.md

 ## Advisory: Tips for streamlined test processes
 * Re-displaying the form and indicating the fields in error within the form is insufficient to meet this requirement.
 The user should not need to search through the form to find where errors were made.
-* For SC 3.3.1, acceptable techniques include a) shifting focus to an error message informing the user that the previous field needs to be corrected and describing the error, b)refreshing the page upon form submission, then listing the error descriptions and locations at the top of the page.
+* For SC 3.3.1, acceptable techniques include a) shifting focus to an error message informing the user that the previous field needs to be corrected and describing the error, b)refreshing the page/screen upon form submission, then listing the error descriptions and locations at the top of the page/screen.

 ### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: